seankndy/fluent-sonar-api/README.md

     ->get()
 ```

-These methods do not support a second search closure argument.
+These not-has methods do not support a second search closure argument.

+Not that any of the where-has type methods do not require that the relation be loaded by `with()` for them to be effective.

 # Pagination